genuinetools/pepper/README.md

   -d    run in debug mode
   -dry-run
-        do not change branch settings just print the changes that would occur -orgs value
+        do not change branch settings just print the changes that would occur -nouser
+        do not include your user
+  -orgs value
         organizations to include
   -token string
         GitHub API token
+  -url string
+        GitHub Enterprise URL
   -v    print version and exit (shorthand)
   -version
         print version and exit